A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 Comparing Your Child with Someone

 Sadly, a lot of parents are guilty of that.
-And whatever the motivation of doing that might be, no actual good ever comes with such comparisons.
+And whatever the motivation for doing that might be, no actual good ever comes with such comparisons.
 All it will do is make your kid more resentful and give them the idea that they aren’t good enough.

 Being Dismissive of Your Child’s Interest